stevereboot/py-games/test.md

 field goals from 3 pointers.
 We increment all attempts and only shots that were made by using the `SHOT_MADE_FLAG` field.

 Finally, the field goal percentage is calculated.
-Note we want float division to calculate the percentage with precision:
+We use float division to calculate the percentage with precision:
 `shots_fg_perc = 1.0 * shots_fg_made / shots_fg_att`